 Being in the present moment

 Regular nature immersion helps restore balance to both body and mind, just through the fact of repeatedly spending time there.

-The soft fascination of nature captures people’s attention, helping them become attentive to the present moment, purely through focussing attention through use of their senses.
+The soft fascination of nature captures people’s attention through their senses naturally, without conscious effort, to become attentive to the present moment.